 - Bananas, sliced

-- Reddi Wip to spray for Cool Whip to dollop
+- Reddi Wip to spray or Cool Whip to dollop

 How to Make Walking Banana Pudding

-It's super simple to assemble the individual servings once you prepare the instant pudding mix and slice the bananas.
+It's super simple to assemble the banana pudding layers once you prepare the instant pudding mix and slice the bananas.
 Here are the steps:

 - Prepare instant pudding according to package directions.